What is a Chief Commercial Officer (CCO)?

 Chief Commercial Officer Job Description

-C-suite sales management has the responsibility of leading sales, market share, and new business growth for the entire organization.
+C-suite sales management has the responsibility of leading sales, market share, and trying out new growth strategies for the entire organization.
 Their roles are directly tied to revenue and managing many people, and therefore comes with a lot of challenges and opportunities.
 As the title suggests, CCOs generally lead not only sales but also marketing and even branding departments, and may even have input with product development, as each of these teams play a part in the organization’s commercial strategy and success.

 The chief commercial officer sets the overall direction and strategy for the company’s growth, aligns sales processes to meet and exceed KPIs, and manages people and teams to help them perform their best.
 They report directly to the Chief Executive Officer (CEO) or board of directors.
 CCOs aren’t necessarily taking sales calls or closing deals, but rather supporting and directing the growth engine within their company.